-Meriwether Lewis Loop Trail is a 4.3 mile lightly trafficked loop trail located near Hohenwald, TN that features a river and is rated as moderate.
+Meriwether Lewis Loop Trail is a 4.3 mile lightly trafficked loop trail located near Hohenwald, Tennessee that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Get a map at the park!